BND Hamburger Icon

 Open row

-Although it’s an industry that has proven resistant to change for centuries, insurance is undergoing a digital revolution.
-With the advent of advanced machine learning algorithms, underwriters are bringing in more information to better gauge risk and offer tailor-made premium pricing.
-On the back end, AI is streamlining the insurance process to connect applicants with carriers more efficiently and with fewer errors.
+Although insurance has proved resistant to change for centuries, it is undergoing a digital revolution.
+With the advent of advanced machine learning algorithms, underwriters are bringing in more information to better gauge risk and offer tailor-made pricing.
+On the back end, artificial intelligence (AI) is streamlining the underwriting process to connect applicants with carriers more efficiently and accurately.

-Historically, insurance underwriters have relied on applicant-provided information to assess clients’ insurance risks.
-The trouble, of course, is that applicants could be dishonest or make mistakes, rendering these risk assessments inaccurate.
+Historically, to assess potential customers’ insurance risks, underwriters have relied on information provided by applicants.
+This method is problematic because applicants may be dishonest or make mistakes, rendering these risk assessments inaccurate.
+AI can help in the following ways:

-Machine learning, specifically natural language understanding (NLU), enables insurers to pore through more abstract sources of information, such as Yelp reviews, social media postings, and SEC filings, pulling pertinent information together to better assess the insurance carrier’s potential risk.
+Machine learning, specifically natural language understanding (NLU), enables insurers to analyze more abstract sources of information — such as Yelp reviews, social media posts and Securities and Exchange Commission filings — to better assess the insurance carrier’s potential risk.

-“Our ability to actually look at these textual data sources and pull out highly relevant information is greatly increased [with NLU],” said Andy Breen, senior vice president of digital at Argo Group.
+“Our ability to actually look at these textual data sources and pull out highly relevant information is greatly increased [with NLU],” said Andy Breen, board member and CEO of Prints of Love and former senior vice president of digital at Argo Group.
 “We’re making use of these information sources that weren’t available or easily disseminated before.”

 More accurate risk assessments mean more appropriate premiums.
-In an industry where the largest difference between insurance companies is not their products but their prices, a more individualized exposure model could make a big difference, said Sofya Pogreb, COO at Next Insurance.
+In an industry where the most significant difference between insurance companies is price, not products, a more individualized exposure model could make a big difference, according to Sofya Pogreb, board member at Next Insurance and chief operating officer of Bill.

 “Traditionally, [the industry has offered] ‘lowest common denominator’ products: a standard liability policy,” Pogreb said.
 “What you end up with is a very undifferentiated product, where a bakery and a laundromat have the same policy.
 That’s not the right way to go for the customer.
 Being able to consume more data automatically, we will see more customization, and customers will benefit by paying for coverage they truly need.”